HimanshuLab/SCI-VCF-docs/mkdocs/docs/deployment.md

 sudo apt-get install r-base
 ```

+SCI-VCF is compatible with R version >= 4.2.
 For installation guidelines, the [documentation](https://cran.r-project.org/) can be followed.

 **Step 2: Install dependencies of SCI-VCF**